hl7-be/medication/README.md

 Medication ImplementationGuide

 This is a draft publication by the HL7 Belgium Medication work group.

-The continuous Build for this branch is published in https://hl7-be.github.io/medication
+Currently, the continuous Build for the work in progress is published in https://hl7-be.github.io/medication/branches/prescription
+The publication last approved by the group for publication is in https://hl7-be.github.io/medication

 This framework is published under a Creative Commons - IGO [license](LICENSE.md).